staabm/staabm.github.io/_posts/2022-08-11-phpstan-non-falsy-string.md

 ## `non-falsy-string` to the rescue

-Because of this edge cases, it makes sense to establish a `non-falsy-string` value.
+Considering these edge cases, it makes sense to establish a `non-falsy-string` value.
 Its effectively a subtype of `non-empty-string`, but it excludes `'0'`.

 In other words, the upcoming PHPStan release (I guess it will be 1.9.0; might be 1.8.3 though) can handle this cases better and no longer produces the mentioned false positive errors.

-For those interessted in the details can see the correspondig NodeScopeResolverTest, which shows us how a `non-falsy-string` intersects/interacts with other existing types and what to expect:
+For those interested in the details can see the corresponding NodeScopeResolverTest, which shows us how a `non-falsy-string` intersects/interacts with other existing types and what to expect:

 _the first argument to `assertType` shows the resulting return-type of the expression given as second argument_